MicrosoftDocs/cpp-docs/docs/standard-library/input-stream-member-functions.md

 }
 ```

-The program assumes that the data records are formatted exactly as specified by the structure with no terminating carriage-return or linefeed characters.
+The program assumes that the data records are formatted exactly as specified by the structure with no terminating carriage return or line feed characters.

 ## <a name="vclrftheseekgandtellgfunctionsanchor7"></a> The seekg and tellg Functions